Some are tiny,

 Kaanju National Park (Oyala Thumotang)

-is one of the remoter
+is one of the larger national parks on the peninsula, covering

 Range National Park (Kutini-Payamu)

-Iron Range National Park
+Range National Park is

 River National Park